bgilbert/mintmark/README.md

   `bitmap` language identifier
 - Images in plain PNM format, specified as code blocks with the `image` language identifier
+- Images in JPEG, PNG, WebP, or raw PNM format, specified as base64-encoded images in code blocks with the `image base64` language identifier.
+JPEG and PNG require the `jpeg` and `png` features, respectively, which are enabled by default.
 - QR codes, specified as code blocks with the `qrcode` language identifier
 - Code128 code set B barcodes, specified as code blocks with the `code128` language identifier